-Regular beef not only comes from cattle fed all sorts of by-products instead of grass but are treated with hormones and antibiotics.
+Non-Grass Fed beef not only comes from cattle fed all sorts of by-products instead of grass but they are also treated with hormones and antibiotics.
 Why?
-Because hormones and antibiotics make an animal grew faster and bigger.
-It is more profitable.
+Because the cheaper feed – grain, soy, etc. are not the regular food for cows and it affects their stomach and thus the antibiotics.
+And the hormones make an animal grew faster and bigger.
+Both are more profitable.

 Xenoestrogen: Xeno means foreign.
 Xenoestogens are found in many food sources.
-They can enter the food we eat from sources including not only an animal who was fed hormones, but the pesticides used to grow vegetables, pharmaceuticals, plastics, etc. etc. These foreign hormones, unlike estrogen produced by the body, doesn’t quickly flush out of the body but they remain circulating or stored in the body.
+They can enter the food we eat from sources including not only an animal that was fed hormones, but the pesticides used to grow vegetables, pharmaceuticals, plastics, etc. etc. These foreign hormones, unlike estrogen produced by the body, don’t quickly flush out of the body but they remain circulating or stored in the body.

 So what happens when we eat meat full of hormones?
 What happens when we eat vegetables treated with pesticides that contain these xenoestrogens?